PatrickvL/Dxbx/Readme.txt

 Zomby (from Canada) - Vista compatibility, lots of fixups PCucho (from Argentina) - XIso translation
 Yapel (from Spain) - XIso
-PatrickvL (from Holland) - Style changes, little fixes Wayo (from Guatemala) - GetProcAddress trick with CxbxKrnlInit
+PatrickvL (from Holland) - Coding Style changes, Code Relocation, Xbox Kernel API's Wayo (from Guatemala) - GetProcAddress trick with CxbxKrnlInit